 I was getting frustrated.
 No more information was forthcoming and although it was fascinating and endlessly kind, I preferred to be outside looking at the landscape and feeling her presence in the warm soft air.

 So I wandered around outside, joining my husband, letting the long grass pleasantly brush against my bare calves.
 We found ourselves talking quietly, as though in a church, calm and unperturbed by anything we had heard.

 Then Gerry came towards us, stepping cautiously over the rutted yard; a messenger, with tidings in his hand.’
-Look ye now at this Theresa, ye’ll read something of your granny here.’
+Look ye now at this Mary, ye’ll read something of your granny here.’

 Eagerly I took the offered document.
 It appeared to be a copy of the 1901 census.